HenroRitchie/docker-node-red-nginx/README.md

 The following setup is an attempt to address this.
 It uses a number of different components to fulfill all the requirements.

 * Docker - to provide multiple containers to run all of the other components
-* Node-Red - The components multi-user capability is required for, and in future to manage the system
+* Node-RED - The components multi-user capability is required for, and in future to manage the system
 * Nginx - to provide a reverse proxy to control access and routing
 * PostgreSQL - SQL database used to store information (or any other data storage)
 * PGAdmin - Used to manage PostGresSQL